-Brandeis has a test-flexible policy and no longer requires that domestic applicants submit SAT or ACT scores for the purposes of admission.
+Brandeis has a test-optional policy and no longer requires citizens and permanent residents of the US or Canada to submit SAT or ACT scores.
 This policy allows applicants to decide for themselves whether their test results accurately reflect their academic ability and potential and is consistent with recommendations from the National Association for College Admissions Counseling.

 Eligible applicants can choose one of the following three submission options:

-Option 3: Submit an academic portfolio through the Common Application including:
+Option 3: Submit an academic portfolio through the Common Application, Universal College Application, or Brandeis Application, including:

-- One graded analytical paper from 11th or 12th grade (expository writing, essay exams, or research papers.
-Does not include creative writing.)
+- One graded analytical writing sample* from 11th or 12th grade, including the grades and comments for the paper.
+Examples of acceptable writing samples include expository writing, essay exams, or research papers.
+We cannot accept creative writing.

-- For files larger than 500KB you may submit your graded analytical paper after Common Application submission through your DEISconnect account, which will be created after submitting your application
+*For files larger than 500KB you may submit your graded analytical paper by uploading it through your DEISconnect account (this account is not created until after submitting your application).

-Some applicants are not eligible for the test–flexible policy and are required to submit standardized test scores.
+Some applicants are not eligible for the test–optional policy and are required to submit standardized test scores.

-- Home-schooled applicants and candidates applying from secondary schools that provide written evaluations rather than grades are required to submit the SAT or the ACT test with the writing section.
+- Home-schooled applicants and candidates applying from secondary schools that provide written evaluations rather than grades are required to submit the SAT or the ACT test section.

-- All international applicants must take submit either the SAT or the ACT test with the writing section.
-(Additionally, international students for who English is not their native language should submit results from either the TOEFL or IELTS.
-Applicants who, for four or more years, have attended a high school where the primary language of instruction is English may request to waive this requirement on their DEISConnect page.)
+- International applicants who are not US/Canadian citizens or permanent residents must submit either the SAT or the ACT test section.
+Additionally, international students for whom English is not a native language should submit results from either the TOEFL or IELTS.
+Applicants who, for four or more years, have attended a high school where the primary language of instruction is English may request to waive this requirement on their DEISConnect page.

 Please note: Because standardized test results are used for Brandeis's ongoing research into the relationship between standardized testing and success at Brandeis, all entering first-year students must submit scores over the summer prior to matriculating at Brandeis.